imostom/RabbitMQ/README.md

 ## _Note_
+Below is the connection factory which allows you to connect to a RabbitMQ instance on a remote/different machine.
+The HostName is the IP Address, Username and Password should be different from the default username and password.
 ```C#
 	var factory = new ConnectionFactory { HostName = "", Port = 5672, UserName = "user", Password = "user" };
 ```